-All of the contests that SRS Contest Group participates in (bar HF Field Day) involve simultaneous operation on two transceivers (Yaesu FTDX5000s).
+All of the contests that SRS Contest Group participates in (bar National Field Day) involve simultaneous operation on two transceivers (Yaesu FTDX5000s).
 During the CQ WW, WPX, Russian DX and IOTA contests, we operate ‘multi-two’ (i.e. both operators may call ‘CQ’ simultaneously);

 Most of our contests involve single-mode operation – either SSB or CW, only.
 The exceptions are the IOTA Contest and – should we decide to participate – the Russian DX, both of which we choose to do as ‘mixed-mode’ (using both CW and SSB).